fbpx

 Cons of serviced apartments

-Condominium Resorts
+Condominium resorts

 For condominium resorts – also referred to as condominium infrastructure, such as golf resorts – you will need to buy a unit or share of the whole asset.
 There will be apartments that are designated for living, but also facilities, such as pools and clubhouses, for communal use.